Yinkusadel/jc-coding-challenges/fcc-js/es6/use-destructuring-assignment-to-extract-values-from-objects/README.md

-# Add challenge details and instructions here

-## Use Destructuring Assignment to Extract Values from Objects
+# Use Destructuring Assignment to Extract Values from Objects

 **Destructuring assignment is special syntax introduced in ES6, for neatly assigning values taken directly from an object.**